valejmdev/cutedoglunapp1/assets/docs/readmepages/TESTING.md

 -   All social media links work correctly and open on a new tab.
 -   All images load on each page as intended.
 -   All the buttons are working correctly and bring the users to the function that they were built for.
--   I have checked that the contact form requires valid inputs and can't be submited without them.
+-   I have checked that the contact form requires valid inputs and can't be submitted without them.

 ## Website Development Issues

 At the initial stages of my project, I made an error how and when to use GitCommit and GitPush.
-Following my second call with my mentor he clarified how to do it and I have followed his recommended approach.
+Following my second call with my mentor, he clarified how to do it, and I have followed his recommended approach.

 ## Technologies Used